filecoin-project/lotus/documentation/en/cli-curio.md

 DESCRIPTION:
    Storage can be attached to the miner using this command.
-The storage volume list is stored local to the miner in storage.json set in lotus-provider run.
+The storage volume list is stored local to the miner in storage.json set in curio run.
 We do not recommend manually modifying this value without further understanding of the storage system.